claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 * Threats
   * Sending e-mail, chat-based messages or social media messages that threatens, insults, or harasses.
+* Harrassing: This type of attacks seems to appear in different dimensions:
+  * On-going harrassment with the goal of intimidation, humiliation and monitoring.
+  * Harrassment that appears after a victim has "disconnected" to continue coercion:
+    "[Disconnecting] often makes it worse.
+Clients are much more at risk when they actually separate from their abusers because he suddenly no longer has any control over that victim.
+    So often the only thing left is through the phone, so he’s going to start harassing you, calling, texting.
+If you change your number, now he’s most likely going to go crazy.
+So that’s when he’s going to start stalking you any way he can."
+   Harrassment can be anonymous, but a victim often knows from whom harrassment messages/actions come from but, due to its anonymity, it is unable to hold abusers accountable.
+The systems we have in place often need that harrassment content is permanently available so that an investigation takes place.
+This enhances the abuse a victim is suffering.

 ## Means of attacking